mountainlizard/mountain-mqtt/embassy-example-rp2040w/README.md

 You will need the wireless-equipped version of a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) board.
 The example should also be relatively simple to adapt to the [Raspberry Pi Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/).

 Before running the example, make sure your Pico board is connected to power, and connect a [Raspberry Pi Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) to the Pico debug port and via USB to your development PC.
+You may also need to you may need to [install probe-rs](https://probe.rs/docs/getting-started/installation/).
+A debug probe is strongly recommended, but you can also [try this approach to run without one](https://embassy.dev/book/#_how_to_deploy_to_rp2040_or_rp235x_without_a_debugging_probe).

 The example also reads a button connected to GPIO pin 12 - this isn't required, but if you want to try it then connect a push-to-close momentary switch between GPIO pin 12 and ground (or just use a wire connected to GPIO pin 12 that you can connect and disconnect from ground).

 The example will attempt to connect to a WiFi network, and then to an MQTT server.
 The example has been tested with a Mosquitto server running in Docker - note that the example does not use an MQTT username or password, so your server will need to be configured to accept unauthenticated connections.